multiparty/jiff/tutorials/4-preprocessing.md

 # How to Use Preprocessing in JIFF
 The `jiff.preprocessing()` exists to preprocess any values needed for later computation.
 All preprocessing needs to know is which operations will be performed and how many times, so the programmer does not need to know what other protocols or values those depend on.

 For example, if we are going to compute a global average on a large dataset - we may not know the number of input rows, but we know there will be one division at the end.
 So, no matter how many additions we are performing, there will only ever be one secure division.
-To preprocess for this case in JIFF we call preprocessing and pass it `cdiv` as the dependent operation.
+To preprocess for this case in JIFF we call preprocessing and pass it `cdiv` (division of a secret share by a constant) as the dependent operation.
 We use cdiv because the number of inputs is likely public:
 ```javascript
 jiff.preprocessing('cdiv', 1);
 ```
-The preprocessing function takes many more optional parameters, but for our very simple example that is all it needs.
+The preprocessing function takes many more optional parameters, but for our very example that is all it needs.
 After we've dealt with all the operations we anticipate performing, we need to tell JIFF we've finished:
 ```javascript
 jiff.finish_preprocessing();
 ```